core-wg/resource-directory/draft-ietf-core-resource-directory.md

 While Endpoint Lookup does expose the registration resources, the RD does not need to make them accessible to clients.
 Clients SHOULD NOT attempt to dereference or manipulate them.

+A Resource Directory can report endpoints or groups in lookup that are not hosted at the same address.
+While the setup and management of such a distributed system is out of scope for this document, lookup clients MUST be prepared to see arbitrary URIs as registration or group resources in the results.

 ## Lookup filtering